 - Baking powder: Regular old baking powder but if you are sensitive to trace be sure to use GF.

-- Coconut sugar: This is a low GI version of dark sugar, it taste just like butterscotch and isn't overly sugar like brown sugar which is great if you are after a subtle (not too overpowering) hint of sweetness.
+- Coconut sugar: This is a lower GI version of dark sugar, it taste just like butterscotch and isn't overly sugar like brown sugar which is great if you are after a subtle (not too overpowering) hint of sweetness.

 - Dairy free butter: I like to use vitalite but some people use another vegan butter called earth balance.